loning/zeckendorf-hilbert/docs/euler-article/gls-union/02-core-ideas/03-boundary-is-reality_en.md

 **Key insight**:

-**These "forces" are not external, but projection effects when we ignore certain fiber directions!**
+**These "forces" might not be external, but projection effects when we ignore certain fiber directions!**

 Just as objects on Earth move along geodesics, but appear to be subject to "forces" when projected onto a two-dimensional map.